jueves, 28 de noviembre de 1991

 You came from an unknown place

-towards the last altar of my discord passions
+toward the final altar of my discordant passions,

 to tense me in the epilogue